All you Need to Know About 2024 Personal Tax Filing

 Self-Employment Schedule for Dentists (T2125)

-To simplify any medical claims, we recommend that you send us detailed annual statements as follows:
+To simplify any medical claim, we recommend that you send us detailed annual statements as follows:

 For medical claims covered by your insurance plan:

-• Provide the insurance claim statements for services received in 2022.
-We do not need the individual receipts or invoices.
+• Provide the insurance claim statements for services received in 2024.
+Please, do not also send the individual receipts or invoices.

 For any medical costs not covered by an insurance plan:

-• Provide the receipt with description of service, date, name of patient and payment
+• Provide the receipt with description of service, date, name of patient and proof of payment.

 Other

-If you own investments that are not RRSPs, RRIFs, TFSAs and RESPs, please obtain the 2022 Tax Reporting package for each account from your investment advisor including:
+If you own investments that are not RRSPs, RRIFs, TFSAs and RESPs, please obtain the 2024 Tax Reporting Package for each account from your investment advisor, including:

 If you own foreign investments with an aggregate cost base greater than $100,000, form T1135 Foreign Income Verification Statement must be completed.